 How can we measure the impact of climate change fire on forest ecosystems?
 Dr. C. Alina Cansler, research scientist in the School of Environmental Science at the University of Washington, will share research on wildfire impacts and mitigation prospects in the second presentation of the Fall Science Inquiry Series.

-The talk will be presented at the Museum of the Rockies at 600 W Kagy Blvd in Bozeman, Montana on Wednesday, May 15, 2019 at 7 p.m. in the museum’s Hager Auditorium.
+The talk will be presented at the Museum of the Rockies at 600 W Kagy Blvd in Bozeman, Montana on Wednesday, October 16, 2019 at 7 p.m. in the museum’s Hager Auditorium.